FY2021

 Workshop type (using Zoom meetings)

-From the perspective of independent learning, regardless of the field or field, there is a need to shift from conventional one-way knowledge transfer classes to learner-centered classes.
-"Active learning" is considered to be one of them.
-In this training, you will learn about the effects and problems obtained from examples of active learning with an eye on the after-corona era.
-In addition, through workshops, students will create and mutually evaluate actual lesson design plans incorporating active learning.
-This year as well, we hope to exchange information on how to ensure independent learning amid the corona disaster.
+Regardless of the field or field, there is a need to shift from conventional one-way knowledge transfer classes to learner-centered classes from the perspective of independent learning.
+“Active learning” is considered to be one of them.
+In this training, you will learn about the effects and problems obtained from examples of active learning with an eye on the after-corona.
+In addition, through workshops, we will create and peer-evaluate actual lesson design plans that incorporate active learning.
+This year, we hope to be able to exchange information on how to ensure independent learning amid the coronavirus pandemic.

-Session 3: Basic knowledge on study support for students with disabilities
+Session 3: Basic knowledge of academic support for students with disabilities

 Schedule: